-Step #1: Receive information - Housing Services receives information and reports from a variety of sources including Security Services.
+Step #1: Receive information - Housing Services receives information and reports from a variety of sources including but not limited to Residence Assistants and Security Services.
 All members of the community are encouraged to bring any concerns or information forward, especially behaviours that are worrisome or potentially harmful.